 “What products?”

 This is System 1’s trap.
-System 1 makes you feel like “I roughly know what to do”—but that “roughly” is deadly.
-When you actually need to implement ideas into concrete pages, copy, product categories, purchase flows, you discover that “roughly” is full of voids.
+System 1 makes you feel like “I roughly know what I want to do”—but that “roughly” is fatal.
+When you actually need to implement ideas into concrete pages, copy, product categories, and purchase flows, you discover that “roughly” is full of voids.

 I’ve repeatedly experienced this in running my own company.
-Every time I feel “this direction should work,” when I actually sit down to write a business plan and force myself to think through every detail, I discover countless problems I had previously “roughly” skipped over.
+Every time I felt “this direction should work,” when I actually sat down to write a business plan and forced myself to think through every link, I’d discover countless problems I had previously “roughly” glossed over.

 The quality of a business plan will never exceed the clarity of your thinking.